 Inflammation is nothing more than the body's immune response to harmful stimuli, such as irradiation, pathogens, damaged cells, or toxic compounds.

 Our bodies act by initiating the healing process through inflammation, which is a defense mechanism vital to health.

-This is why it is important to keep inflammation in line, both giving our bodies the foods they need and removing those that are harmful.
+This is why it is important to keep inflammation in line, giving our bodies the foods they need and removing harmful ones.

 Chronic inflammation fuels joint problems, arthritis, asthma, dementia, heart disease, and cancer.